chingu-voyages/ChinguResourceList/README.md

 #### Security

-- [An Introduction to Environement Variables & How to Use Them](https://dev.to/chingu/an-introduction-to-environment-variables-and-how-to-use-them-1ck0): Decoupling configuration from the application
+- [An Introduction to Environment Variables & How to Use Them](https://dev.to/chingu/an-introduction-to-environment-variables-and-how-to-use-them-1ck0): Decoupling configuration from the application
 - [Protect Application Assets: How to Secure Your Secrets](https://dev.to/chingu/protect-application-assets-how-to-secure-your-secrets-1in8): Here's a hint!
 Your browser isn't safe.

 ### GraphQL